 - What do you make of the two rings and their exchange?

 - Proteus and Valentine are in many ways diametrically opposed both in name and in character; how are they different and how are they similar?
 From the dichotomy springs much of the dynamism of the play.

 - In similar ways, the two women, Julia and Sylvia, are foils to one another.
 It probably goes without saying that both women are vastly nobler than either of the men.
 Are they both mere neutral faithful poles of constancy for comparison with the two gentlemen, or do they differ from each other in any dramatically useful way?

 - The obvious problem with the play from the beginning is the sheer implausibility of the set-up.
 Do we need to go to such extremes to create the context for the emotional harvest?

-- The almost offhand forgiveness of Proteus after his attempted (or at least avowed) rape of Sylvia seems almost too easy.
+- The almost offhand forgiveness of Proteus after his attempted (or at least avowed) rape of Sylvia seems too easy.
 There are a number of other places in Shakespeare’s corpus (e.g., Measure for Measure and All’s Well That Ends Well) that have similar extravagant forgiveness, though usually it's extended by the wronged party.
 What do you make of it here?
 Is it misplaced?
 Is it valid?

-- The final and apparently gratuitous twist in the plot is Valentine’s “assignment” of his claims on the faithful Sylvia to Proteus, who has done virutally everything not to deserve it.
+- The final and apparently gratuitous twist in the plot is Valentine’s “assignment” of his claims on the faithful Sylvia to Proteus, who has done virtually everything not to deserve it.
 Why does he do this?
 What does it justify or validate?
 Does Sylvia have any say in such things?
 If not, why not?